Vitality Logo

 Whilst there may be a temptation for some firms to believe they’re already delivering on this and therefore the regulations don’t apply to them, it is a good idea for advisers not to be complacent.
 The implementation of Consumer Duty presents an opportunity for all firms to review their processes and stress-test their advice, to ensure client needs are being met and good outcomes are being delivered at every stage of the advice journey.

-Ultimately, the new regulations are about driving up standards and consumer protections, and when implemented successfully should help to improve the overall standing of the financial services industry.
+Ultimately, Consumer Duty is about driving up standards and consumer protections, and when implemented successfully should help to improve the overall standing of the financial services industry.

 At Vitality we are committed to supporting advisers in their understanding of Consumer Duty.
 Our ‘Unpacking Consumer Duty’ series brings you the expert views of our Group Compliance Director Steve Allibone, on the various key aspects of the regulations.